astoctas/P5jsJohnnyFive/doc/interfaz.md

 | register | Integer | False | register to read |
 | data | Array of bytes | False | data to write |

-Device object to connect to device class
+Device object to connect to device class class Device

 #### This

-Device

 | Name | Type | Desciption |
 | ---- | ---- | ---------- |